 Cookie Policy

-A cookie is a text file that a website visited by the user sends to his terminal (computer, mobile device such as smartphone or tablet), where it is memorized before being re-transmitted to that site during a subsequent visit to the site itself.
+A cookie is a text file that a website visited by the user sends to his terminal (computer, mobile device such as a smartphone or tablet), where it is stored before being re-transmitted to that site on a subsequent visit to the same site.

 Cookies are distinguished from each other:

-- based on the subject who installs them, depending on whether it is the same operator of the site visited (c.d"first-party cookies") or of a different subject (c.d"third-party cookies");
+• based on the person who installs them, depending on whether it is the same operator of the site visited (so-called "first-party cookies") or a different person (so-called "third-party cookies");

-- based on the purpose of each cookie: some cookies allow for better browsing, by memorizing some user choices, for example the language (c.d"technical cookies"), other cookies allow you to monitor user navigation also for the purpose of sending advertising and/or offering services in line with your preferences (c.d"profiling cookies").
+• based on the purpose of each cookie: some cookies allow better navigation, memorizing some user choices, for example the language (so-called "technical cookies"), other cookies allow monitoring the user's navigation also for the purpose of sending advertising and/or offer services in line with your preferences (so-called "profiling cookies").

-Only profiling cookies require the user's prior consent for their use.
+Only profiling cookies require the user's prior consent to their use.

-The Data Controller is solely responsible for the first-party cookies installed by him on the Site.
+The Data Controller is responsible exclusively for the first-party cookies installed by it on the Site.

-In the "First-party technical cookies" section, you can view the types of first-party technical cookies issued by the Site.
+In the "First-party technical cookies" section you can view the types of first-party technical cookies released by the Site.

-The management of profiling cookies is described in the section "Third-party profiling cookies".
+The management of profiling cookies is described in the "Third-party profiling cookies" section.

 Internet Explorer

-Access the menu Tools, then to Options Internet.
+Go to the Tools menu, then to Options Internet.

 Click on Privacy, then on Advanced.